María Teresalina Sánchez: Early life

-While there, Sánchez came to know the Franciscan Missionaries of Mary, a missionary religious congregation founded in India.
-After having read the biography of a member of the congregation, Sister Maria Assunta Pallotta, who had died in China at age 27 while nursing the sick during an outbreak of typhus, she decided to enter the congregation.
+While there, Sánchez came to know the Franciscan Missionaries of Mary, a religious congregation founded in India.
+After having read the biography of a member of the congregation, Maria Assunta Pallotta, who had died in China at age 27 while nursing the sick during an outbreak of typhus, she decided to enter the congregation.
 Due to the illness and death of her father and other circumstances, however, she did not enter until 1940, after the family returned to Spain, where she was admitted as a candidate at the convent in Pamplona.
-At her admission to the novitiate of the congregation, she was given the religious name of Maria Teresalina.
+At her admission to the novitiate of the congregation, she was given the religious name Maria Teresalina.

 Missionary life

 Through years of religious formation and work on her nursing skills, she was preparing herself for mission work.
 For this she prayed that she might be like a sponge from which one could squeeze "even the last drop".
-After her profession of perpetual vows in the congregation, she was sent to the overseas missions with 44 other Spanish Franciscan Missionaries of Mary, fulfilling a dream that she had cherished for a long time.
-The group left for Kashmir on 16 April 1947.
+After her perpetual vows, she was sent to the overseas missions with 44 other Spanish Franciscan Missionaries of Mary.

-The Sisters arrived at the mission of Baramulla about 9 August 1947.
+The group left for Kashmir on 16 April 1947 and arrived at the mission of Baramulla about 9 August 1947.
 Their base of operations was a convent attached to a hospital.
 Sánchez began her health ministry serving the poor of the community.
 She provided healthcare to the local people and visited the homebound in the community.
 During this time she began to study English, Urdu, and Kashmir.
 She thrived in this situation, and was quickly appointed as the Assistant Superior.

 Martyrdom

-Shortly after their arrival, the Sisters found themselves in the middle of the Kashmir conflict: both India and Pakistan wanted possession of Kashmir because of its strategic position.
+Shortly after their arrival, the sisters found themselves in the middle of the Kashmir conflict: both India and Pakistan wanted possession of Kashmir because of its strategic position.
 Although a neutrality pact was in effect, Pakistan invaded the region anyway.
 The mission compound became a sanctuary for hordes of refugees fleeing the violence.
 Tribesmen from Northern Frontier, (what is today known as Khyber Pakhtunkhwa) took advantage of the situation and attacked, wrecking everything on their passage.
 While heading to Srinigar, they attacked Baramulla, which was on the route to that city, where they looted the church and convent, stealing everything that appeared to be valuable.
 They went to the hospital and began to destroy everything inside, whereupon they met the Mother Superior.
 The mercenaries pulled off her eyeglasses, ring, and veil.
-Sánchez interceded, speaking up for her Superior.
+Sánchez interceded, speaking up for her superior.
 At that moment the mercenaries shouted: "Kill them!"
-She put herself in front of the Superior to defend her and received three bullet wounds.
+She put herself in front of the superior to defend her and received three bullet wounds.
 The shots hit her in the lung, abdomen, and leg.
 The mercenaries then dragged her to a room in the hospital that had already been sacked.